AGK001/AGK001/README.md

 ### IT Infrastructure | Cybersecurity | Cloud Security

 I am a certified IT professional with a robust background in secure infrastructure and network operations.
-With a stack of CompTIA and Google certifications, I focus on building secure, scalable environments and leveraging Python to automate technical workflows.
+With a stack of CompTIA, Google, AWS and Azure certifications, I focus on building secure, scalable environments and leveraging Python to automate technical workflows.

 ---